General Information about the Parcel Tax

 Citizens' Oversight Committee

-One element of the voter approved parcel tax is the voluntarily implementation of an independent Citizens' Oversight Committee.
-The purpose of this committee is to provide oversight and accountability to ensure that the expenditures funded by the parcel tax are spent in a manner consistent with provisions of the voter approved measure.
+One element of the voter approved parcel tax was to voluntarily implement an independent Citizens' Oversight Committee.
+The purpose of this committee is to provide oversight and accountability to ensure the expenditures funded by the parcel tax are spent in a manner consistent with provisions of the voter approved measure.
 The committee meets annually to certify District expenditures and generate an annual report to the community.

 Specifically, funds are used to: